aws-samples/iam-identity-center-team/docs/guides/admin.md

 6. Provide a *Ticket No*, used for issue-tracking purposes.
 7. In *Approver Groups* tick the Identity Centre group whose users should be allowed to approve temaporary elevated access requests for the accounts/OUs.
 8. Click *Add approver policy*.

-### Approver policies demo
+### Approver policy configuration demo
 {: .no_toc}
 <video width="750" height="420" frameborder="0" allowfullscreen controls>
 <source src="https://d3f99z5n3ls8r1.cloudfront.net/videos/admin_guides/approver_policy.mov">
 </video>

-## Change Request Settings
+## Configure TEAM Settings

-### Available request settings
+### TEAM application settings
 {: .no_toc}
-Administrator can adjust the overall TEAM application request settings, such as:
+An administrator can configure global TEAM application settings, such as:
 - Timer settings
   - **Maximum request duration**: What is the longest duration of elevated access that can be requested by the users.
-  - **Request expiry timeout**: How long does the request remain active for.
-If the requets is not approved/rejected by an approver in this time, the request expires and will need to be resubmitted.
+  - **Request expiry timeout**: Determines how long a TEAM request remains in the pending state.
+If the request is not approved/rejected by an approver in this time, the request expires and will need to be resubmitted.
 - Mandatory fields
-  - **Comments required**: Are the users required to provide a comment explaining why they require elevated access.
+  - **Comments required**: Determines if the **Comments** input formfield is mandatory when actioning a TEAM elevated access request
-  - **Ticket number required**: Are the users required to provide a ticket number for issue tracking when making an elevated access request.
+  - **Ticket number required**: Determines if users are required to provide a ticket number for issue tracking when making an elevated access request or configuring admin policies.
 - Workflow settings
-  - **Approval required**: Are the approvals required fo elevated access request by default.
+  - **Approval required**: Determines if approvals are required for elevated access request by default for all TEAM users.
-    > Approval requirement is also specified as a part of the eligibility policy.
-CLARIFY
+    > Approval requirement configured as a part of the eligibility policy for a user or group takes precedence over the global approval settings

 ### Step-by-step
 {: .no_toc}